 Home in the hills.

 Hotel Stage guests playfully showcase their creative wall designs with artwork from the Déjà Vu photography collection.
 A special thank you to all who visited, and for playing on the MUSE magnetic wall!
 Here are a few highlights of the Design Your Own Wall challenge:

 Filmmaker Monique Lai 賴 昱 蓉 creates a visual feast of the most traditional and yet bold culture of life in Hong Kong.
 Showcasing a fine eye for detail, the Déjà Vu Collection features images that highlight design and thought as simple gestures; and they are appreciated as a matter of fact.
-All were photographed in Kowloon City and features imagery in both black and white, and in colour.
-All titles are a Cantonese pronunciation of the image, a nod to the native language of the city.
+Photographed in Kowloon City the images are both black and white, and in colour.
+Titles have a Cantonese pronunciation and are a nod to the native language of the city.
 Exhibition takes place at MUSE, Hotel Stage, located at 1 Chi Wo Street, Kowloon, in Hong Kong.

-In one of the works Lai depicts an abundance of cherries for sale.
-In “Chay Lay Gi”, the focus of the eye seems to instead move upward to land more heavily on the recycled cardboard.
-Lai says, “as this may be an oversight to many, the style of this handwriting is large as it is distinct.
-I love the fact this vendor took great care to label all her fruits in this manner and to re-use the basic material, cardboard.
-Viewing a group of labels in this manner, was as strong a message as any that these smallest of acts to recycle can make a difference.”
+In one of the works, Lai depicts an abundance of cherries for sale where the eyes seemingly move from the cherries towards the recycled cardboard sign in ‘Chay Lay Gi’.
+Lai says, “as this may be an oversight to many, this handwriting-style is large and distinct.
+I love the fact this vendor took great care to label all her fruit signs with cardboard.
+Viewing a group of labels together sends a strong message as any that the smallest of acts recycling can make a difference.”